-- Two out of the three STEM option schools (Louisa Boren STEM K-8 and Hazel Wolf K-8) overrepresent white students and have fewer African American/Black and Asian students than their surrounding GeoZones - All three STEM option schools (Louisa Boren STEM K-8, Hazel Wolf K-8, and Cleveland STEM) underrepresent African American/black students
+All the three STEM option schools (Louisa Boren STEM K-8, Hazel Wolf K-8, and Cleveland STEM) have more multi-racial students in common and underrepresented African American/black students.
+Two out of the three STEM option schools (Louisa Boren STEM K-8 and Hazel Wolf K-8) overrepresent white students and have fewer Asian students than their surrounding GeoZones.